 Customer relationship management (CRM) software helps sales professionals and teams manage interactions with customers and leads.
 The best CRMs store and organize key contact information, map sales processes, and automate tasks like appointment scheduling and basic data entry.
 There are CRMs that are an amalgamation of the top sales tools we’ve outlined here; some options feature document management, in-app calling, and advanced analytics.

-Whether you’re a small business or more established company, your stack should include some (if not all) of these key sales software categories for optimum workflow, organization, and collaboration.
-This isn’t an exhaustive list, as there are plenty other sales tools that can bolster your bottom line such as buyer enablement.
-However, for the most success, we believe these top nine sales tools are the core around which your overall strategy should be built.
+Whether you’re a small business or a more established company, your stack should include most (if not all) of these types of sales tools for optimum workflow, organization, and collaboration.
+This isn’t an exhaustive list, as there are plenty other sales tools that can bolster your bottom line, such as buyer enablement.
+If you’d like to take a broader look at various leading sales software and their key features, read our article on essential sales software for salespeople.